All physiotherapists must have appropriate indemnity as a condition of their registration with the Health and Care Professions Council (HCPC).

 Need evidence of your insurance cover?

 You can now download your personal 'Evidence of insurance document' from the website.
-To use this service you need to be a current CSP member of one of the following types: Practicing member, Associate member, Associate student member or Life member.
+To use this service you need to be a current CSP member of one of the following types: Practising member, Associate member, Associate student member or Life member.

 If you need a copy of your insurance policy wordings, please print off a copy of the documents below.